Acceptable and Alternative Solutions

 Building Warrant of Fitness (BWOF)

 A Building Warrant of Fitness is a statement supplied by a building owner (or manager), confirming that the requirements of their building’s Compliance Schedule have been met in the previous 12 months.
 A Buildings Warrant of Fitness must be renewed annually before the expiry date.
 Failure to do so becomes a breach of the Building Act 2004.
-Also see Specified Systems, Compliance Schedules and BWOFs, IPQs and Commercial Buildings.
+Also see Specified Systems, Compliance Schedules and BWOFs, IQPs and Commercial Buildings for further information.

 Building without Building Consent: